 Normally, Gran is my guardian angel, but at moments like this, one of her principles gets painfully in the way—the principle that you must be honest.
 Not just to a few close people, but to everybody... all the time.
 Secrecy hides in the long grass of treason, is one of her favorite proverbs.
 She’s convinced that honesty and integrity will set you free.
 Maybe not right away, but eventually.
 So talk I did when long lines of journalists showed up at the doorstep of our rickety home.

 I couldn’t even get really angry at her, as it was abundantly clear that she herself suffered as much as I did.
-To see her granddaughter grow paler and paler with every interview because of her principles must have been extremely painful for her.
+To see her granddaughter growing paler and paler with every interview because of her principles must have been extremely painful for her.

-Without all the media attention, the news of a burned-down farmhouse in a small, insignificant village probably wouldn’t have reached beyond its borders.
-The fear of a 16-year-old pyromaniac girl would have faded away within a few months, transforming into tales that grew taller each year, eventually claiming their place in local folklore as a cautionary tale warning children not to play with fire.
 If only I had been that lucky.
 There must have been very little real news that summer, as journalists came back again and again, milking every drop of superstition, paranoia, and bad blood from the locals.
 Only after what seemed like forever did the stream of journalists dry up, making it possible to leave the house again.
-At first, only for short walks, but a bit further each day.
+At first, I ventured out only for short walks, but I went a bit farther each day.

-In contrast to his enormous body, his head is remarkably small.
 He sizes me up with two tiny, maliciously glinting, pig-like eyes.
-Somewhere above his first chin, two little pouting lips make an effort to produce a convincing smile: a meticulous row of sharp little piranhas in an ocean of flesh.
+Somewhere above his first of three chins, two little pouting lips make an effort to produce a convincing smile—a meticulous row of sharp little piranhas in an ocean of flesh.
 I don’t bother to smile back.
-I understand full well that it’s all part of the interview ritual, only meant to put the interviewee at ease.
-I’ve become immune to this ritual a long time ago.
-What prevails is the sense of surprise.
-Not about who is sitting here, but that there’s someone here at all.
-That fire happened way too long ago to be considered news anymore.
+I understand full well that it’s all part of the hollow interview ritual, meant only to put the interviewee at ease.
+I became immune to that ritual a long time ago.

 “Hello, my name is York, York Longshot.
 And you must be...”
 He casually glances at a smudgy piece of paper.
 “Maxime Kwintens.”